Contrasting Aphria (APHA) and Its Competitors

-Aphria (NYSE: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
-We will compare Aphria to related companies based on the strength of its dividends, risk, analyst recommendations, institutional ownership, valuation, earnings and profitability.
+Aphria (NASDAQ: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its rivals?
+We will compare Aphria to related companies based on the strength of its institutional ownership, risk, valuation, profitability, analyst recommendations, dividends and earnings.

-This is a breakdown of current ratings and price targets for Aphria and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Aphria and its rivals, as reported by MarketBeat.com.

 |Sell Ratings